Food photography

 The rule of thirds is another important concept in food photography.
 Photos are more appealing when the subject is not directly in the center of the photograph, but instead in one of the “thirds” of the shot.

-The best part about rule of thirds is how simple it is.
-To start using this technique, simply divide the photograph up into three horizontal and three vertical sections.
-The subject (or main focus) of the photograph should be placed in one of the intersections of divisions, outside of the center (similar to the photo below).
+The best part about the rule of thirds is how simple it is.
+To start using this technique, simply divide the photograph into three horizontal and three vertical sections.
+The subject (or main focus) should be placed at one of the intersections of the divisions outside of the center, as you can see in the photo below:

 Tip #4: Mix up the Angle of the Photo

-Not all foods are created equal — it’s why some foods look better shot from certain angles over others.
+Not all foods are created equal.
+It’s why some foods look better from certain angles, and others require more effort to beautify.

-Burgers look better from the side, as customers can better see all the toppings.
-Check out this example from LA's Fire Burgers.
+Conversely, burgers look much better when photographed from the side, as customers can see all the toppings more clearly.
+If you’re designing a fast food restaurant that sells burgers, side-on shots are your best friend.
+Check out this example from LA's Fire Burgers:

 This might go without saying, but the cleanliness of the plate goes a long way in food photography.
 Any slight smudge or stray ingredient can detract from the main focus of the image.
 It’s why some of the most famous food photographers use tweezers when handling and placing food on a plate.